Moth (band): Formation and early years (1989–1999)

-Provisions, Fiction and Gear (2000-2002)
+Provisions, Fiction and Gear (2000–2002)

 While playing with Guns N' Roses, Tommy Stinson found out that GnR producer Sean Beavan was producing for Moth.
 Tommy showed interest in the project, and he and Josh Freese joined to play bass and drums with the band.
 After recording the album, Stinson and Freese were replaced by Theodore Liscinski and Adam Willard.
 Provisions, Fiction and Gear was recorded at Alpha Studios and released on April 9, 2002.
 "I See Sound" was released as the first single and was featured on Project Gotham Racing 2.

-But when EMI/Virgin decided to drop pop diva Mariah Carey, the resulting financial fallout from her hefty signing and $28 million "severance" forced EMI to completely restructure.
-The company began letting go of employees and, according to Gayol, "everyone but the multi-platinum artists and artists who sold gold."
+But when EMI/Virgin dropped pop diva Mariah Carey, the resulting financial fallout from her hefty signing and $28 million "severance" forced EMI to restructure.
+The company let go of employees and, according to Gayol, "everyone but the multi-platinum artists and artists who sold gold."
 Provisions, Fiction and Gear had just been released, selling only 10,000 to 15,000 units.

-Drop Deaf (2003-2004)
+Drop Deaf (2003–2004)

-After the break with Virgin, and with two of their band members in Los Angeles, Stenz and guitarist Bob Gayol wanted to keep their music going and enlisted a new rhythm section - a two- or three-month process.
-The band was rounded out with Bill Buzick on bass and Kevin Hogle on drums, and they began to play live shows to test the new sound.
+After the break with Virgin, and with two of their band members in Los Angeles, Stenz and guitarist Bob Gayol wanted to keep their music going and enlisted a new rhythm section—a two- or three-month process.
+The band was rounded out with Bill Buzick on bass and Kevin Hogle on drums, and they played live shows to test the new sound.
 Things went smoothly as the band began to record the new album and establish its own label, Vital Records America.

 The label was more about distribution than entrepreneurship.
 "I really didn't care one way or another whether there was a proper label on the record, but there's been discussion about doing distribution across the pond, and the (distribution) company in England only works with labels, so we had to put it on there", Stenz explained.